pkellner/pluralsight-course-react-aspnet-core/README.md

 # pluralsight-course-react-aspnet-core
-The master branch here is the latest updates to the Pluralsight course published by Peter Kellner in May of 2018 (pending) in the master branch
+The master branch here is the latest updates to the Pluralsight course published by Peter Kellner in May of 2018 in the master branch

 # Course Code for [Building a Website with React and ASP.NET Core](https://app.pluralsight.com/library/courses/aspdotnet-core-react-building-website) on Pluralsight